jdawg86/wi21-cse110-lab4/part1/part1.md

 <h3>Variables & Scoping</h3>
-1. variable i is initially set to 0 so it will print '0'.
+1. variable i is initially set to 0 so it will print '0'. <br>
-2. The variable discountedPrice will print the results of the for loop
+2. The variable discountedPrice will print the results of the for loop <br>
-3. prices.length is basically the discountedPrice rounded with the Math.round function and will print the result of that.
+3. prices.length is basically the discountedPrice rounded with the Math.round function and will print the result of that. <br>
 4. when we input discountPrices([100, 200, 300], .5) we get: <br>
     3<br>
     150<br>
     150<br>

-    <p>Since the prices array has 3 items, length is 3. discountedPrice totals out to be 150 even from the loop and finalPrice is just 150 rounded which is the same 150.</p>
+    Since the prices array has 3 items, length is 3. discountedPrice totals out to be 150 even from the loop and finalPrice is just 150 rounded which is the same 150.<br>

 5. At line 11 we get a reference error since let has its scope inside the for loop unlike var so outside the loop, i doesn't exist.
 6. At line 12 we get a reference error since let has its scope inside the for loop unlike var so outside the loop, discountedPrices doesn't exist.
 We never reach this point anyways